 The surveillance programme included both dairy and beef herds.
 The target population of dairy herds consisted of all cattle herds delivering milk to dairies during the sampling period.
-The target population of beef herds was all herds delivering cattle to slaughter in 2019.
-Sixteen and a half per cent of the dairy herds were randomly selected for sampling, and the dairies provided bulk milk samples from 1071 of these herds.
-From the beef herds, individual blood samples from animals older than 24 months were collected at 18 slaughterhouses, with a maximum of five animals per herd and day of sampling.
-Thus, a total of 4124 individual blood samples from 1328 beef cattle herds were received for analyses in pools (n = 1685).
-The sampled herds represented approximately 17.9% of all Norwegian cattle herds (Table 1).
+The target population of beef herds was all herds delivering cattle to slaughter in 2020.

+Eighteen per cent of the dairy herds were randomly selected for sampling, and the dairies provided bulk milk samples from 1,169 of these herds.
+From the beef herds, individual blood samples from animals older than 24 months were collected at 21 slaughterhouses, with a maximum of five animals per herd and day of sampling.

+Thus, a total of 3,709 individual blood samples from 1,258 beef cattle herds were received for analyses in pools (n = 1,621).
+The sampled herds represented approximately 18.4% of all Norwegian cattle herds (Table 1).

-Table 1.
-Numbers of dairy herds and beef herds sampled within the frame of the Norwegian surveillance programme for BVD in 2019.
+Table 1: Numbers of dairy herds and beef herds sampled within the frame of the Norwegian surveillance programme for BVD in 2020.

 Herd category Cattle herds (total no.1) Sampled herds (no.2) Sampled herds (%)

-Dairy herds 3 7 600 1 071 14.1
+Dairy herds 3 7 211 1 169 16.2

-Beef herds 4 5 503 1 328 24.1
+Beef herds 4 5 730 1 258 22.0

-Total 13 352 2 389 17.9
+Total 13 073 2 404 18.4

-1Based on data from the Register of production subsidies as of 1 March 2019.
+1Based on data from the Register of production subsidies as of 1 March 2020.

-Blood samples (pooled or individual samples) and bulk milk samples were examined for antibodies against BVDV using a commercial indirect enzyme-linked immunosorbent assay SVANOVIR® BVDV- Ab ELISA
+Blood samples (pooled or individual samples) and bulk milk samples were examined for antibodies against BVDV using a commercial indirect enzyme-linked immunosorbent assay SVANOVIR® BVDV- Ab ELISA (Boehringer Ingelheim Svanova, Uppsala, Sweden) (5).
+In case of positive or inconclusive results in pooled blood samples, individual samples were re-tested.
+Bulk milk and individual serum samples with inconclusive or positive results were re-tested in duplicates with SVANOVIR® BVDV- Ab to rule out false positive reactions (5).